Improving the accuracy of estimators for the two-point correlation function: Introduction

-In Sec.\,\ref{sec:stuffweneed} we give the definition of the pair-counts and discuss the geometry of the expected pair-counts.
-In Appendix\,\ref{sec:expectpair} we give the details and in Appendix\,\ref{sec:simple-win} we recap some geometric results for simple sample geometries.
-Together with Sec.\,\ref{sec:stuffweneed} this enables us to calculate exact reference values for the pair counts.
-At the end of Sec.\,\ref{sec:stuffweneed} we give a short introduction to the quasi Monte Carlo method, as used in our improved estimators.
-In Sec.\,\ref{sec:RR} and \ref{sec:DR} we compare the standard and improved versions of the pair-counts with the exactly known reference values.
+In Sect.\,\ref{sec:stuffweneed} we give the definition of the pair-counts and discuss the geometry of the expected pair-counts.
+In Appendix\,\ref{sec:expectpair} we give the details of the derivations and in Appendix\,\ref{sec:simple-win} we summarize some results for simple sample geometries.
+Together with Sect.\,\ref{sec:stuffweneed}, this enables us to calculate exact reference values for the pair-counts.
+At the end of Sect.\,\ref{sec:stuffweneed}, we give a short introduction to the quasi-Monte~Carlo method, as used in our improved estimators.
+In Sects.\,\ref{sec:RR} and \ref{sec:DR}, we compare the standard and improved versions of the pair-counts with the exactly known reference values.
 We discuss the scaling of the error with the number of points.
-We put this together in Sec.\,\ref{sec:xi} and show how an improved version of the \citet{landy:bias}-estimator can be constructed and test its performance on a simulated cluster catalogue.
-In Sec.\,\ref{sec:xi} we discuss how these improvements have to be adapted to estimate the two-point correlation function from an inhomogeneously sampled galaxy distribution.
-In Appendix\,\ref{sec:implementation} we discuss details of the implementation and give a link to the code.
+We put this together in Sect.\,\ref{sec:xi} and show how an improved version of the \citet{landy:bias} estimator can be constructed.
+Again we discuss the scaling of the error with the number of points.
+In Sects.\,\ref{sec:runtime} and \ref{sec:dense}, we compare the run times of the new estimator with those of the standard \citet{landy:bias} estimator in some typical situations.
+In Sect.\,\ref{sec:incomplete}, we discuss how these improvements have to be adapted to estimate the two-point correlation function from an inhomogeneous sampled galaxy distribution.
+We summarise in Sect.\,\ref{sec:summary} and give some recommendations.
+In Appendix\,\ref{sec:implementation}, we discuss details of the implementation, the run times, and give a link to the code.